-The general rule is that the directors (together, the board) of a CLG are ultimately responsible for managing the company's finances.
-A number of provisions in the Corporations Act make this clear, as well as case law on this issue.
+The general rule is that all directors (together, the board) of a CLG are ultimately responsible for managing the company's finances.
+Provisions in the Corporations Act make this clear, as well as case law on this issue.

 The Corporations Act provides that: